 Washi Tape Chalkboard House

 Made from chalkboard contact paper and outlined with colorful washi tape, this clever little canvas can be decorated and redecorated to your child’s delight.
 Simply cut contact paper in the shape of a house.
-Then use washi tape to create individual rooms.Continue to 8 of 11 below.
+Then use washi tape to create individual rooms.

 Washi Tape Growth Chart

-This clever “tape” measure will help you keep track of your little wiggle monster’s growth—if you can catch them!
+This clever “tape” measure will help you keep track of your little wiggle monster’s growth—if you can catch him or her!
 All you need is a tape measure, a roll or two of washi, and a little patience.

 Washi Tape Wall Mural

 With a little help from a projector, you can create a fun and colorful washi tape silhouette of just about anything!
 First, project your chosen image onto the wall.
 Then cover the entire picture with strips of tape.
 Using a crafting knife, trim all excess tape outside of the image’s outline.
 Voila!
-A beautiful wall embellishment for a fraction of the cost of a large vinyl decal!
+A beautiful wall embellishment for a fraction of the cost of a large vinyl decal.

-Washi Tape Hand print
+Washi Tape Hand Print

 This simple project is as easy as it is adorable!
-Trace your child’s hand onto a piece of cardstock.
+Trace your child’s hand onto a piece of card stock.
 After cutting the hand print out, lay strips of washi tape across it, allowing the tape to overlap the sides.
-Turn the hand print over, and remove excess tape using a crating knife.
-Mount your finished piece onto an additional sheet of cardstock and frame.
+Turn the handprint over, and remove excess tape using a crating knife.
+Mount your finished piece onto an additional sheet of card stock and frame.